 It snaked towards us slowly.
 A scarlet, silted, rust-red, blood-red, iron-tinged flow.
 The water seeped around the edges of my boots, my footprints swallowed up within seconds.

 Up ahead, I saw two men walking, the two men who were travelling with me.
 But no other soul was there.

-Their silhouettes appeared brush-like and black, all wrong against the sharp contours of the rock, like thick Japanese ink strokes splashed across a fluid crystal-gel display.
+Their silhouettes appeared brush-like and black, all wrong against the sharp contours of the rock, like thick inky strokes across a crystal-gel display.

 Here, like a cavernous amphitheatre riven into the ground was a sheer rock-face of flurried flutes and rivulets, spikes, sharp edges, the natural equivalent of Picasso’s interpretation of a majestic cathedral organ.

 Midway between the northern towns of Joffreville and Antsiranana (Diego Suarez,) this was the dry, dead dust of the Tsingy Rouge Park.